MaximSt11/GrTr/README.md

 - ATR-Based Sizing: Position sizes can be calculated automatically based on market volatility (ATR) to maintain consistent risk across different assets and market conditions.

 - Time-Based Exits: Positions can be automatically closed if they remain open for longer than a specified duration (e.g., `max_hold_hours`).

+- Smart Cooldown: After a trade is closed (win or loss), the system activates an intelligent cooldown period for that specific trading pair.
+This prevents immediate re-entry into a volatile or uncertain market, helping to filter out market noise and avoid over-trading.

 ---